 - A Behavior the employee must perform.
 State the behavior as a verb, like “serve” or “manage.”

 - A Condition under which the employee must perform the behavior.
 For example, if there is a special at your restaurant, the team member must promote it.

 - The Degree to which the employee must perform the behavior.
 For example, the employee must complete the task three times a week.

-4. Create training materials
+4. Create new employee training materials

 - Does the material focus solely on the learning needs of your team?